What Drives Government Performance? A Look at the Numbers

 R test (controlling for Business Effectiveness): ρ = 0.430 (p = 0.0013) → The relationship still holds.

 What this means: Senior leaders don’t just manage day-to-day operations – they shape strategy with ministers.
 Even when we account for how well an agency is run, agency leadership still has a significant impact on strategic direction and performance.
 This confirms what many of us have long believed: strong leadership is about more than just keeping the lights on; it’s about setting a vision and aligning teams to achieve it.
-As I have before, we don’t pay enough to keep the good ones.
+As I have said before, we don’t pay enough to keep the good ones, and we let them down by not protecting them from the nastier side of politics.

 S test: ρ = 0.508 (p = 0.000103) → Strong positive correlation.